tracycobrien/bamazon/README.md

 4. The database has 10 different products. (i.e. Insert "mock" data rows into this database and table).

 5. There is a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
-It include the ids, names, and prices of products for sale.
+It includes the ids, names, and prices of products for sale.

-6. The app should then prompts users with two messages.
+6. The app then prompts users with two messages.

-   * The first should ask them the ID of the product they would like to buy.
+   * The first asks them the ID of the product they would like to buy.
-   * The second message should ask how many units of the product they would like to buy.
+   * The second message asks how many units of the product they would like to buy.

 7. Once the customer has placed the order, we check our store to see if it has enough of the product to meet the customer's request.